davidedantonio/create-fastify-app/README.md

 fastify-app eject
 ```

 from your application root.
-This command will copy all the files that `fastify-app` use to run your application (the watch module, the repl module etc.).
+This command will copy all the files that `fastify-app` use to run your application (the watch module for example).
 All the command, except the `eject` obviously, will still work, but they will point to the copied script in your root folder, and yes you can hack them.

 So when you eject your application your project structure is something like this:

 ```
-├── README.md
 ├── args
 │   └── run.js
+├── docker-compose.yml
+├── Dockerfile
 ├── help
 │   └── start.txt
 ├── lib
-│   ├── plugins
-│   │   ├── cpu.js
-│   │   ├── health.js
-│   │   └── routes.js
-│   │
 │   └── watch
 │       ├── constants.js
 │       ├── fork.js
 │       ├── index.js
 │       └── utils.js
 ├── package.json
+├── README.md
 ├── run.js
 ├── src
 │   ├── hooks